Process for Requesting Accommodations

 - Provides information about the services avaiable through the Academic Skills Assessment Program (ASAP) and Student Counseling Services (SCS), if appropriate.

-- Once the documentation is received, the Director or Associate Director for Student Disability Services or his/her designee evaluates it to see if the testing has been performed within the past three years and is normed for adults.
-Then the documentation is sent to a consultant for review.
+- Once the documentation is received, the Director or Associate Director for Student Disability Services or his/her designee evaluates it, then the documentation may be sent to a consultant for review.
 The consultant reviews the documentation and provides recommendations based on the documentation.

 - The Director or Associate Director for Student Disability Services or his/her designee considers the recommended academic modification or adjustment within the context of the University's academic program to determine what accommodations are reasonable in each case.
 If necessary, the Director will consult with the Dean of Students and other pertinent faculty and staff to determine the essential requirements of a particular course.